thec00n/Smart-Contract-Hacker-Playground/Parity_1_2/README.md

 ## Credits

-- Thanks to N1k1tung for creating the initial draft
+- Thanks to N1k1tung for creating the prototype
-- Thanks to XXX